kyma-incubator/compass/docs/compass/04-01-installation.md

 ## Compass as a Central Management Plane

-This is a multi-cluster installation mode, in which one cluster is needed with Compass.
+This is a multi-cluster installation mode, in which one cluster needs to be dedicated to Compass.
 This mode allows you to integrate your Runtimes with Applications and manage them in one central place.

 Compass as a Central Management Plane cluster requires minimal Kyma installation.
 The installation steps can vary depending on the installation environment.

 ### Cluster installation

-> **NOTE:** During Kyma installation, Kyma version must be the same as in the [`KYMA_VERSION`](../../installation/resources/KYMA_VERSION) file on a specific commit.
+> **NOTE:** During the installation of Compass, the installed Kyma version (as a basis to Compass) must match to the one in the [`KYMA_VERSION`](../../installation/resources/KYMA_VERSION) file in the specific Compass commit.

 #### Perform minimal Kyma installation

-If custom domains and certificates are needed, see [Set up your custom domain TLS certificate](https://github.com/kyma-project/kyma/blob/10ae3a8acf7d57a329efa605890d11f9a9b40991/docs/03-tutorials/sec-01-tls-certificates-security.md#L1-L0) in the Kyma installation guide, and the resources in the [Certificate Management](#certificate-management) section of this document.
+If custom domains and certificates are needed, see the [Set up your custom domain TLS certificate](https://github.com/kyma-project/kyma/blob/10ae3a8acf7d57a329efa605890d11f9a9b40991/docs/03-tutorials/sec-01-tls-certificates-security.md#L1-L0) document in the Kyma installation guide, as well as the resources in the [Certificate Management](#certificate-management) section in this document.

-Save the following .yaml with installation overrides into a file (e.g: additionalKymaOverrides.yaml)
+Save the following .yaml with installation overrides into a file (for example: additionalKymaOverrides.yaml)
 ```yaml
 istio-configuration:
    components: